 Hiking near Asheville in the winter gets a little trickier.
 The BRP has sudden closures, the trails ice up, and of course, there is sporadic fog.

 The fog rolls in and out of the mountains all day — sometimes burning off midday.
 One second the road is there and the next, it’s gone.
-The same goes for those gorgeous views at places like Craggy Pinnacle and Black Balsam.
+The same goes for those gorgeous views at places like Craggy Pinnacle and Black Balsam (Note: BRP hikes aren’t accessible mid-winter).
 I do love driving in a cloud, though.

 Always check with the National Park Service (NPS) before heading out on the Blue Ridge Parkway.
 It might be sunny in Asheville but not in the mountains.
 Long stretches of the BRP may close, which sometimes you’ll catch first on your GPS.
 Find updated NPS closures here and look under ‘Weather,’ specifically to see if the Blue Ridge Parkway gates are closed.

 Where can you hike in the winter?
 Looking Glass Falls (the waterfall) has the potential to ice up for a beautiful picture.
-We enjoy the waterfall hikes like DuPont and Graveyard Fields since the crowds dwindle down.
+We enjoy the waterfall hikes like DuPont and Daniel Ridge Falls since the crowds dwindle down.
+Bearwallow Mountain is also an easier winter hike.

 Asheville Hiking In The Spring & Summer